LambdaTest/documentation/docs/hyperexecute-projects.md

 - Click on the **Jobs** tab to see your triggered jobs.
 - You can also **search** and **filter** your workflows by User Name and Branch Name.
 - If you want to create another workflow inside that project, you can do that by clicking on the **Create Workflow** button.
-- You can also manually trigger your job bu clicking on that **execute** button.
+- You can also manually trigger your job by clicking on that **execute** button.
 - Click on the **three dots** and you will get option to **Edit**, **Clone** or **Delete** your workflow.

 <img loading="lazy" src={require('../assets/images/hyperexecute/features/projects/workflow-config.gif').default} alt="automation-dashboard"  width="1920" height="868" className="doc_img"/>